 Based on a 1.02% graphitic carbon ("Cg") cut-off, the Bissett Creek deposit has estimated Measured and Indicated resources of 69.8 million tonnes grading 1.74% Cg (1.2 million tonnes of in situ graphite) and Inferred resources of 24.0 million tonnes grading 1.65% Cg (0.4 million tonnes of in situ graphite) (the "2013 Resource Estimate").
-The base case cut-off grade was selected based on results of the FS with adjusted metal prices.
+The base case cut-off grade was determined from the results of the FS.
+Metal price assumptions in the FS reflect the exceptionally high content of coarse flake graphite and the high purity of concentrates from the Bissett Creek deposit which are very important factors that must be considered along with tonnage and grade.

 Mineral resources were estimated in conformance with the CIM Mineral Resource definitions referred to in NI 43-101 Standards of Disclosure for Mineral Projects.
-Pierre Desautels, P.Geo., Principal Resource Geologist, and Gordon

-Zurowski, P.Eng., Principal Mining Engineer, both of AGP and Qualified Persons under NI 43-101 who are independent of the Company, prepared the mineral resource estimate.
+Pierre Desautels, P.Geo., Principal Resource Geologist, and Gordon Zurowski, P.Eng., Principal Mining Engineer, both of AGP and Qualified Persons under NI 43-101 who are independent of the Company, prepared the mineral resource estimate.